shrushtikaza/News-Hub/README.md

-Here's a detailed `README.md` file for your *News Hub* project:

----

 # News Hub 📰

 **News Hub** is a responsive news application built using React.js that fetches and displays real-time news from the [NewsAPI](https://newsapi.org/).
 The app features an engaging UI with card-based layout, where each news article is presented with its headline, publication date, and a brief summary.
 It offers a hover effect that enlarges the card for easy reading and provides a seamless experience across all device types.